Grimmscorpp/qparse/README.md

                                                 query string
 ```

 A query string, for the most part, is a collection of '&' separated *name=value* pairs. `qparse` turns it into an object and vice versa.
-Additionally:
+In doing so:

 * Performs URL encoding/decoding where applicable
 * Creates nested hierarchies where possible
-* Parses primitive types (`number`, `boolean`) where permissible (unless specified not to)
+* Parses primitive types (`number`, `boolean`) where permissible (unless asked not to)

 ## TL;DR

-Here's a quick, hypothetical Node.js starter.
+Here's a hypothetical Node.js starter.
+The API works consistently in the browser.

 ```javascript
 const qp = require("qparse");